-- If a load region is unable to inherit an attribute, then it gets the attribute ABSOLUTE. - A gap might exist in a ROM image between a +offset load region and a preceding region when the preceding region has RW data compression applied.
+If a load region is unable to inherit an attribute, then it gets the attribute ABSOLUTE.

+• A gap might exist in a ROM image between a +offset load region and a preceding region when the preceding region has RW data compression applied.
 This is because the linker calculates the +offset based on the uncompressed size of the preceding region.
 However, this gap disappears when the RW data is decompressed at load time.

-- 8.3.4 Inheritance rules for load region address attributes on page 8-172. - 8.6.5 Execution address built-in functions for use in scatter files on page 8-188. - 8.4.4 Inheritance rules for execution region address attributes on page 8-179.
+8.3.4 Inheritance rules for load region address attributes on page 8-171.
+8.6.3 Execution address built-in functions for use in scatter files on page 8-186.